El Corte Inglés: Business model

-Like Galerias Preciados in its time, El Corte Ingles' business model was based on introducing American style department stores to Spain during a period where Spain was emerging from economic isolation and autarky.
+Like Galerias Preciados in its time, El Corte Inglés' business model was based on introducing American style department stores to Spain during a period where Spain was emerging from economic isolation and autarky.
 As such, its business model revolved around the idea of a store where customer could buy everything, hence its slogan "The store for all your shopping" (La tienda de todas tus compras).
 Stores aimed not only to offer a wide variety of articles, but also goods of different levels of quality, with goods divided into departments with additional services such as home deliveries, wedding lists, repairs included in sale price, etc., as well as satisfaction and quality assurances through money-back guarantees.

 This model depends on the performance of the following actors: